 However, with private jets, sale prices can fluctuate greatly.
 One of the things to consider when you buy a private jet is the variable of flying jet and range size, which may vary private jet price substantially.
 By way of instance, if you decided to buy a light jet, possibly a Learjet for instance, which can average at about $5 million or so to purchase, the airplane would transport between six to eight passengers, with approximately a 1,500 mile flight range without refueling.
 You will want to precisely understand what particular realm your needs live in, to be able to decide on the ideal make and model that is right for you.
 Charter a couple of short flights to get the feel for each significant type.
 You might discover moderate jets are more to your liking than light jets, like a Hawker 800, for instance.

 Aircraft fractional ownership of a personal jet, sharing it with one co-investor, can provide increased travel flexibility at half of the price of sole ownership, however many aviation experts warn that aviation partnerships finally sour.
-Aircraft fractional ownership can begin in 1/16 of a share (that is 16 owners of only one plane), which might be as low as approximately about $400,000, for instance, a Hawker for example.
+Aircraft fractional ownership can begin in 1/16 of a share (San Antonio Wildlife Removal), which might be as low as approximately about $400,000, for instance, a Hawker for example.
 That generally allows for approximately 50 hours of flying time.
 This would equate to be approximately $8,000.00 per hour of flight – to a price per hour of flight basis, that’s not much less costly than a charter jet service in any respect.
 But aircraft fractional ownership hasn’t been simple – why?
 Perhaps you have experienced the frustrations of time-sharing a condominium?
 Yeah, that is why.

 Additionally, you may be a 1/16 shareholder, but those who have 1/8 or 1/4 stocks are those whose needs are fulfilled, and only if they are not using it, then you can.
 All that having been said, fractional ownership can be economical, and is ideal for those companies or people who fly about 100-150 busy hours annually or more.
 Obviously, chartering a few flights to feel out which version suits you the best, does have the obvious benefits before contemplating buying one, whether it’s a complete or fractional purchase you are leading to.